rishav-singh-0/rishav-singh-0.github.io/src/index.md

 Hey there!

-My name is Rishav Singh and I am yet another Tech Enthusiast.I am also an Electronics and Communication Engineer.
+My name is **Rishav Singh** and I am yet another Tech Enthusiast.I am also an Electronics and Communication Engineer.
 I like and promote Open Source Softwares, GNU/Linux and other related stuff.

-Here on this website I usually post guides, tutoials or notes based on my own enperience and uses, idea is to make easy to follow and hignly effective methods using as less words as possible.
+Here on this website I usually post guides, tutorials or notes based on my own experience and uses, idea is to make easy to follow and highly effective methods using as less words as possible.

 ## Articles